slatedocs/slate/source/includes/_invoices.md

 numeration |
 analytic_category_options |
 items | Can be sideloaded in GET requests. <br> Must be included in the payload in POST/PATCH/PUT requests

-\* This fields will be populated and updated each time an invoice is saved from the information of the Quipu account owner and the contact associatied with the book entry.

 ## Listing invoices